KenKundert/avendesora/doc/advanced.rst

 The string identifying the question does not need to contain the question verbatim, a abbreviated version is sufficient as long as it allows you to distinguish the question.
+However, once set, you should not change the question in the slightest; doing so changes the generated answer.

-The questions are given as an array, and so are accessed with an index that starts at 0.
+The questions are given as
+an array, and so are accessed with an index that starts at 0.
 Thus, to get the answer to who is your 'oldest aunt', you would use::